kckecheng/cheatsheets/python.rst

 venv
 ~~~~~

 Since version 3.6, python has already provides a builtin module, A.K.A venv, to support virtual env.
-In other words, without any additional software andconfiguration, virtual env can be used directly.
+In other words, without any additional software and configuration, virtual env can be used directly. **However, it is not possible to specify a different python version with it.**

 ::